19greg96/Oscilloscope/README.md

 ## Issues with the hardware design:
  - Input voltage range is bad (5Vpp).
 This can be extended by switchable voltage divider on input.
- - No separate analog / digital ground plane
+ - No separate analog / digital ground plane.
+ - GPIO pin allocation is not optimised for header side, leading to many cross board signal connections.
  - No control of anti-alias filter cut-off frequency.
  - Anti-alias filter cut-off frequency is too low.
  - No hardware gain control (op-amp reference should be at Vcc/2).